MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/7-exercise-execute-a-dsr-in-azure-active-directory.md

 ## Setup

-1. Download .csv file <!--- Isn't there additional step needed, to populate .csv file that you downloaded with customers?
+1. Download datasubject01.csv file <!--- Isn't there additional step needed, to populate .csv file that you downloaded with customers?
 After that you upload the .csv file, which bulk creates customers. --->
 2. Bulk create customers in default Azure Active Directory domain

 ## Review a DSR and determine appropriate process